 Also known as pedodontics, pediatric dentistry is the subsection of dentistry involved in treating children from birth through adolescence.
 Pediatric dentistry differs from adult dentistry because children and adolescents are growing, and as a result their mouths are changing.
 Yet, this branch of dentistry similarly focuses on understanding the cause and prevention of disease, while balancing the need to form trustful, confident relationships with young patients.
 Moreover, this form of dentistry is also more focused on teaching healthy habits, adapting procedures for the needs of children, and supervising oral health as children develop.

-As a dental specialty, pediatric dentists are usually required to complete two years of post-doctor training that focuses on the special needs and concerns of child patients.
-Most developed countries today provide board certification for these practitioners, as well as a specialist in order for a dentist to represent her / himself specifically as a pediatric dentist.
+As a dental specialty, pediatric dentists are usually required to complete two years of post-doctoral training that focuses on the special needs and concerns of child patients.
+Most developed countries today provide board certification for these practitioners, as well as a specialty permit in order for a dentist to represent her / himself specifically as a pediatric dentist.

-Pedodontics relations on a wide range of disciples, techniques, procedures, and skills.
+Pedodontics relies on a wide range of disciplines, techniques, procedures, and skills.
 While many of the attributes of child dentistry are shared with other branches, pediatric dentistry is modified and adapted to meet the needs of children and sometimes individuals with special health care needs.
-Behavior guidance, care for medically and developmentally compromised patients, and supervision of … Read the rest
+Behavior guidance, care for medically and developmentally compromised patients, and supervision … Read the rest

 While some dentists restrict their practice to a particular age group, those with a family dentistry practice do not.
 Instead, they work with all ages to assist in the general maintenance of healthy gums, teeth, and overall oral hygiene.
 If you have a small child, however, you may be wondering if a general or pediatric dentist is best.